- Find a Trail

 Beyond the Bolton Notch parking lot, the trail passes beneath US 44 and US 6, threading through a narrow rock cut and then descending several miles among thick woodlands.
 Past Steeles Crossing Road in Bolton, US 6 comes into view on your left, but not so close as to disrupt the tranquil experience.
-Keep watch for small waterfalls like the one near Burnap Brook Road, and enjoy the covered bridge over State Route 316.
+Keep watch for small waterfalls like the one near Burnap Brook Road, and enjoy the covered bridge over CT 316.

-Eventually, you pass beneath US 6 through a 100-foot lighted tunnel.
-Another mile brings you to Parker Bridge Road.
-The trail continues east toward Willimantic.
-After going under the US 6 bypass, the trail continues along the river to its end at Columbia Avenue in Willimantic.
-Here, you come to a beautiful bridge crossing over the Willimantic River that connects the trail to the Air Line State Park Trail, which spans more than 50 miles, running northeast to the Massachusetts border and southwest to East Hampton.
+In another mile, you pass beneath US 6 through a 100-foot lighted tunnel.
+The route continues along the river to its end at Columbia Avenue in Willimantic.
+Here, a bridge over the Willimantic River connects the trail to the Air Line State Park Trail, which spans more than 50 miles, running northeast to the Massachusetts border and southwest to East Hampton.

 Vernon: The Church Street trailhead is just 1 mile south of Interstate 84 and located between Phoenix and Washington streets.
 To reach the Church Street trailhead from I-84 east, take Exit 65 and follow signs to State Route 30 north.
 Turn right at the first traffic signal on Dobson Road and cross beneath the interstate.
 Dobson becomes Washington Street.
 A mile south, turn left on Church Street.
 Trailhead parking is ahead on the left.
 To reach the trailhead from Exit 66, bear right on Frontage Road, then turn left on Tunnel Road.
 After 0.25 mile, turn right on Warren Avenue.
 Drive 0.5 mile, take a left on Phoenix Street, then an immediate right on Church.
 Trailhead parking is on the right.